SMTG-Bham/easyunfold/docs/examples/example_nabis2.md

 band, with minimal contributions from the sodium cations as expected.

 :::{note}
-The atomic projections are not stored in the `easyunfold.json` data file, so the `PROCAR` file should be kept for replotting in the future.
+The atomic projections are not stored in the `easyunfold.json` data file, so the `PROCAR(.gz)` file should be kept for replotting in the future.
 :::

 While the main conclusions of S dominating the valence band and Bi dominating the conduction band are clear from the